sonofhypnos/dotfiles/README.md

 [More documentation on the magic key bitmap](https://docs.kernel.org/admin-guide/sysrq.html).

 ## todos
+- [ ] note: there is a problem, because we need the home-manager setup thing, but to get that zshrc and bashrc need to be set up if we want to add things under ~/bin to the path, but this is done by home-manager:
+ - [ ] insight: we do not need to properly install home-manager: we can use nix-shell -p home-manager and then install home-manager with home-manager! (this worked for me on a new install flawlessly)
 - [ ] fix your version control setup with dropbox?
 Using a remote to backup your stuff doesn't work, because your repository is too big.
 Probably the easiest solution is to just give up on having a remote and to just use ... instead.
 - [ ] find a fix for the fact that home-manager wants to sandbox my applications when I do not want that
 - [ ] try bash with starship, fzf and bash-completion and see if you can get rid of zsh as something you need to install extra.